-Violent Aggressive Behaviour is considered to be severe, e.g.:
+Violent aggressive behaviour is considered to be severe, e.g.:

 - Violent fights - Physical injuries - Psychological violence - 1.
 Verbal or physical violent behaviour is noticed or reported.
 The staff member will react immediately.
-The Counsellor will meet with the perpetrator, victim and observer/reporter.
+The counsellor will meet with the perpetrator, victim, and observer/reporter.
 The observer/reporter will document the incident (Incident Report). - 2.
-Parents will meet with the teacher, Counsellor and Vice Principal on the same day.
-The student(s) will be suspended for 1-5 days (depending on age/grade/severity).
-Suspension may be in-house, or the student may be sent home.
-A written Action Plan is created for further steps to prevent the behaviour in question. - 3.
-If the student continues to violate this policy, the parents will be asked to meet with the Vice Principal, Counsellor and Class Teacher.
-The student and the parents sign a Conditional Agreement, in which the school expectations are reinforced. - 4.
-If it continues, the Principal will meet the parents and inform them about the expulsion.
+Parents will meet with the class/homeroom teacher, counsellor, and vice principal on the same day.
+The student(s) will be suspended for one to five days (depending on age/grade/severity).
+The suspension may be in-house, or the student may be sent home.
+A written action plan is created for further steps to prevent the behaviour in question. - 3.
+If the student continues to violate this policy, the parents will be asked to meet with the vice principal, counsellor, and class/homeroom teacher.
+The student and the parents sign a conditional agreement, in which the school expectations are reinforced. - 4.
+If it continues, the principal will meet the parents and inform them about the expulsion.
 The student will not be offered a student place for the next academic year.